gemseo/gemseo/doc_src/source/software/python2and3.rst

 Starting with |g| 2.0.0, and whatever the version of the Python interpreter used (2.7 or 3.x), all the strings must be encoded in ``unicode``.
-As mentionned in :ref:`py23_string_unicode`, in Python 3, strings are by default encoded in ``unicode``, while they are encoded in ``str`` in Python 2.
+As mentioned in :ref:`py23_string_unicode`, in Python 3, strings are by default encoded in ``unicode``, while they are encoded in ``str`` in Python 2.

 It implies that the code using |g| (i.e. all the code using the |g| API or